Author: Robin Pugh

 Engaging in Small Groups

 This church year, the invitation is to deepen your Unitarian Universalist faith by living our congregation’s mission.
 As mentioned elsewhere in this newsletter, UUCWC’s mission is to Celebrate Life, Create Community and Change the World.
-We Celebrate Life by attending worship; Create Community … read more.
+We Celebrate Life by attending worship; Create Community by engaging in small groups, and Change the World by serving in … Continue reading Engaging in Small Groups

 Strengthening Connections